agirorn/yardman/README.md

   executable

 Options:
   -h, --help               This help text
   -v, --version            Display version information -x, --exec=executable    Executable to run
   -n, --npm=script         Executable an npm script with the --silent flag -X, --no-start           Do not run the executable on start -w, --watch=files...
 Comma separated list of files to monitor for change -f, --filename=files...
-Appends the path to the changed file to the command to execute
+Appends the path to the changed file to the command to execute -S, --kill-signal=signal Set the kill signal (SIGTERM, SIGKILL), defaults to SIGTERM

 Example:
   yardman src make